 - Multiple year coverage discount: Customers who opt for multiple year coverage are eligible for a discount.
 Contact a representative to find out how much you can save.

-- Best for Select Home Warranty is best for homeowners, buyers, sellers and real estate agents.
+- Best for homeowners, buyers, sellers and real estate agents.

 Choice Home Warranty, based in New Jersey, offers two levels of warranty coverage.
 The company provides a dedicated team of 2 or 3 individuals to handle your service request.